I took to kidnapping after armed robbers killed my father — Suspect

 By Dayo Johnson, Akure

-A motorcycle rider, Abdullahi Adamu, has narrated that he ventured into the kidnapping business after his father was murdered by armed robbers.
+A motorcycle rider, Abdullahi Adamu, has narrated that he went into the kidnapping business after his father was murdered by armed robbers.

-Adamu, was paraded alongside 30 other suspected criminals including nine kidnappers, by the Ondo state security outfit, codenamed Amotekun in Akure, the state capital.
+Adamu was paraded alongside 30 other suspected criminals, including nine kidnappers, by Ondo State security outfit, codenamed Amotekun in Akure, the state capital.

-Narrating his experience in the den of his abductors, Bello, a farmer, said he was observing the 7:00pm Muslim prayer at his residence in Akunnu-Akoko when about six armed men suddenly came and flogged him with a stick and ordered him to follow them to the forest.
+Narrating his experience in the den of his abductors, Bello, a farmer, said he was observing the 7p.m prayer at his residence in Akunnu-Akoko, when about six armed men suddenly came to him, flogged him with a stick and ordered him to follow them into the forest.

 Speaking on the arrest, the state commander of the security outfit, Chief Adetunji Adeleye, confirmed that the suspects were arrested when they wanted to collect ransom.

-Adeleye said that his men who posed as family members of the victim, arrested three of the suspects when they came for the ransom.
+Adeleye said his men, who posed as family members of the victim, arrested three of the suspects when they came for the ransom.

 Disclaimer